 Already Sanctioned by the US

-While the U.S. has been critical of Cambodia’s moves to squash the political opposition, civil society and the independent media, and has already sanctioned ex-military commander Kun Kim — twice — Bun Hieng, the head of Hun Sen’s elite bodyguard unit, and timber tycoon Try Pheap, a U.S. Embassy spokesperson did not answer a question about whether the U.S. was considering further actions against officials, businesspeople or companies in Cambodia.
+While the U.S. has been critical of Cambodia’s moves to squash the political opposition, civil society and the independent media, and has already sanctioned ex-military commander Kun Kim — twice — Bun Heang, the head of Hun Sen’s elite bodyguard unit, and timber tycoon Try Pheap, a U.S. Embassy spokesperson did not answer a question about whether the U.S. was considering further actions against officials, businesspeople or companies in Cambodia.

 Chad Roedemeier, an embassy spokesperson, said through economic and trade sanctions, the U.S. seeks to “impose significant consequences on those who commit serious human rights abuse or engage in corruption.”